predictiveworks/cdap-spark/README.md

 # CDAP-Spark

+**CDAP Spark** is an all-in-one library for unified **Visual Analytics**.
+CDAP Spark is sitting on the shoulders of [Apache Spark](https://spark.apache.org), which now is the big data platform of choice for enterprises.

+CDAP Spark covers all flavors of modern data analytics from deep learning, machine learning to busines rule and query analysis up to comprehensive text & time series processing.

-**CDAP Spark** is an all-in-one library that *externalizes* Apache Spark based machine learning, deep learning, complex event processing and more in form of plugins for Google CDAP data pipelines.
-It boosts the work of data analysts and scientists to build data driven applications without coding.
+It *externalizes* modern data analytics in form of plugins for [Google CDAP](https:cdap.io) data pipelines, and boosts the work of data analysts and scientists to build data driven applications without coding.

+>CDAP Spark offers than 150 analytics plugins for [CDAP](https://cdap.io) based pipelines and provides the world's largest collection of visual analytics components.

 ## Modules